 On March 5, 2015, Tyme Tech consummated a reverse triangular merger whereby a newly formed subsidiary formed specifically for the transaction merged with and into Tyme.
-The Merger resulted in Tyme becoming a wholly-owned subsidiary of Tyme Tech and the stockholders of Tyme as of immediately prior to the effective time of the Merger, receiving, in the aggregate, common stock of the Company equal to approximately 79% of the total number of shares of Company common stock outstanding immediately following such issuance to such former Tyme stockholders (34,000 shares of Company common stock for every one share of Tyme common stock outstanding as of the closing of the Merger).
-The Merger resulted in the Company issuing a total of 68,000,000 shares of common stock to the Pre-Merger Tyme stockholders and 12,724,000 shares to the Tyme Tech stockholders as of the date of the Merger.
-(See Note 8.
+The Merger resulted in Tyme becoming a wholly-owned subsidiary of Tyme Tech and the stockholders of Tyme as of immediately prior to the effective date of the Merger (the "Pre-Merger Tyme Stockholders"), receiving, in the aggregate, common stock of the Company equal to approximately 79% of the total number of shares of Company common stock outstanding immediately following such issuance to such former Tyme stockholders (34,000 shares of Company common stock for every one share of Tyme common stock outstanding as of the closing of the Merger).
+The Merger resulted in the Company issuing a total of 68,000,000 shares of common stock to the Pre-Merger Tyme Stockholders and 12,724,000 shares to the Tyme Tech stockholders as of the date of the Merger.
+(See Note 7.
 Stockholders' Equity.)

 The Merger Agreement contained representations and warranties and pre- and post-closing covenants of each party and customary closing conditions.
 Breaches of the representations and warranties under the Merger Agreement are subject to indemnification provisions.
-Each of the pre-Merger Tyme stockholders initially received in the Merger 95% of the shares to which each such stockholder was entitled under the terms of the Merger Agreement, with the remaining 5% of such shares being held in escrow for two years to satisfy post-closing claims for indemnification by the Company ("Indemnity Shares"), pursuant to an Indemnification Shares Escrow Agreement.
-Any of the Indemnity Shares remaining in escrow at the end of such two-year period shall be distributed to the pre-Merger Tyme stockholders on a pro rata basis.
+Each of the Pre-Merger Tyme Stockholders initially received in the Merger 95% of the shares to which each such stockholder was entitled under the terms of the Merger Agreement, with the remaining 5% of such shares being held in escrow for two years to satisfy post-closing claims for indemnification by the Company ("Indemnity Shares"), pursuant to an Indemnification Shares Escrow Agreement.
+As the Company and the indemnification representative are aware of no post-closing claims during the two-year period, a joint instruction was sent on April 7, 2017 asking for the release of the Indemnity Shares.
+The Company expects all of the Indemnity Shares to be distributed to the Pre-Merger Tyme Stockholders on a pro rata basis in June of 2017.